Retainer

 Who this is for

-- Companies scaling integrations where architecture decisions need ongoing review
+• Companies scaling into regulated environments where architecture decisions need ongoing review

-- Teams without a senior interoperability hire who need strategic and technical guidance
+• Teams without a senior interoperability leader who can guide vendor and compliance decisions

-- Organizations navigating vendor relationships, compliance renewals, or evolving regulatory requirements
+• Organizations navigating vendor relationships, compliance reviews, or evolving regulatory requirements

 Problems this solves